tadjik1/frontend-task/README.md

 - react-router configured to handle 2 paths: `/campaigns` (Home page) and `/campaigns/:id` (Campaign page).
 - redux store configuration in `store.js` module with base setup.
-- `action.js` module contains action creator that fetch campaigns data from the server.
+- `action.js` module contains an action creator that fetch campaign data from the server.
 You can add your action creators here.

 ## Task